Skip to main content

 These are the lived experiences that prompt a search for answers beyond the surface.
 Your goal is to understand the intricate chemical orchestra playing within you ∞ the endocrine system ∞ and to learn how you might become a more active conductor of that orchestra.

 The data you are prepared to share represents the most intimate details of this internal world.
-It includes the fluctuating levels of testosterone that influence your energy and confidence, the progesterone that shapes your cycle and your calm, the growth hormone peptides that signal cellular repair, and the that tell the story of how your body fuels itself.
+It includes the fluctuating levels of testosterone that influence your energy and confidence, the progesterone that shapes your cycle and your calm, the growth hormone peptides that signal cellular repair, and the metabolic markers that tell the story of how your body fuels itself.

 This information, taken together, forms a narrative.
 It is the story of your vitality, your resilience, and your potential.
 It is a biological biography.